 This seat shouldn’t be expected to support a full-grown man or stand up to the type of beating that drummers like Dave Grohl can dish out, but it will do for a first throne or a backup seat for practice.

 4. MAPEX T775 Double Braced Throne with Height Adjustment and Back Rest

 The MAPEX T775 has a four-point support system to provide complete stability for adult drummers.
 The steel spindle height adjustment allows precise height changes between 18 and 26 inches.

 Drummers who find their feet and legs going to sleep from hours on a round seat can benefit from a nicely-padded saddle seat that relieves pressure.
-The additional cost, just under $150, is worth it to have extra back support and stress-relief for the back of the legs.
+It is worth it to have extra back support and stress-relief for the back of the legs.
 The rock-solid build will support even tall, heavy drummers who need the extra height and support.